Near Mingus in Palo Pinto County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1904.

 Location.
-Marker is missing.
-It was located near 32° 30.815′ N, 98° 25.239′ W. Marker was near Mingus, Texas, in Palo Pinto County.
-Marker was on State Highway 108, half a mile north of Interstate 20, on the left when traveling north.
+32° 30.815′ N, 98° 25.239′ W. Marker is near Mingus, Texas, in Palo Pinto County.
+It is on State Highway 108 half a mile north of Interstate 20, on the left when traveling north.
 Touch for map.
-Marker was in this post office area: Mingus TX 76463, United States of America.
+Marker is in this post office area: Mingus TX 76463, United States of America.
 Touch for directions.

 More about this marker.
 The marker was removed some time between September 2012 and May 2013.